finbourne/lusid-sdk-csharp/sdk/docs/PostingModulesApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PostingModulesApi(config);
-            var scope = "scope_example";  // string | The scope of the PostingModule to be deleted. var code = "code_example";  // string | The code of the PostingModule to be deleted.
-Together with the scope this uniquely identifies the PostingModule.
+            var scope = "scope_example";  // string | The scope of the Posting Module to be deleted. var code = "code_example";  // string | The code of the Posting Module to be deleted.
+Together with the scope this uniquely identifies the Posting Module.

             try
             {
-                // [EXPERIMENTAL] DeletePostingModule: Delete a PostingModule.
+                // [EXPERIMENTAL] DeletePostingModule: Delete a Posting Module.
                 DeletedEntityResponse result = apiInstance.DeletePostingModule(scope, code);
                 Debug.WriteLine(result);
             }